-- (b) All Parties Agree to Continuance.
+- (a) Continuances Granted for Good Cause.
+Continuances should not be granted except by, and at the discretion of, a judge for good cause shown, or unless otherwise provided by law.
+The judge may, by order, delegate to the clerk the power to grant continuances consented to by all parties under such circumstances as are set forth in the order.
+Such an order of delegation should be reasonably disseminated and posted so as to inform the bar and the general public. - (b) All Parties Agree to Continuance.
 If all parties to a proceeding agree to seek a continuance, the request may be made orally by one party as long as that party certifies to the judge that all other parties know of the request and concur.
 Such a request should be made as far in advance of the scheduled hearing or trial as is practicable.
-If granted, the moving party is responsible for assuring that notice of the continuance is given to all subpoenaed witnesses and that they are provided with the new court date.
+If granted, the moving party shall beis responsible for assuring that notice of the continuance is given to all subpoenaed witnesses and that they are provided with the new court date.
 This obligation may be met by (i) an agreement between the parties that each side will notify its own witnesses; or (ii) any other arrangement that is reasonably calculated to get prompt notice to all witnesses. - (c) All Parties Do Not Agree to Continuance.
 If a request for continuance is not agreed to by all parties, such request should be made to the court prior to the time originally scheduled for the hearing or trial.
-If the court determines that a hearing on the request should be conducted prior to the time originally scheduled for the trial, all parties must be given notice of such hearing by the requesting party. - (d) Continuances Requested At the Time of Hearing.
+If the court determines that a hearing on the request should be conducted prior to the time originally scheduled for the trial, all parties shallmust be given notice of such hearing by the requesting party. - (d) Continuances Requested At the Time of Hearing.
 Where a request for a continuance has not been made prior to the hearing or trial and other parties or witnesses are present and prepared for trial, a continuance should be granted only upon a showing that to proceed with the trial would not be in the best interest of justice. - (e) Parties.
-For purposes of this Rule, the term "parties" means all plaintiffs, defendants and third party defendants in a civil case and the prosecution and the defendant in a criminal or traffic infraction case.
+For purposes of this Rule, the term "parties" shall meanmeans all plaintiffs, defendants and third party defendants in a civil case and the prosecution and the defendant in a criminal or traffic infraction case.